fanglingsu/vimb/man.md

 : This fills the inputbox with the prefilled download command and replaces `<C-R>%' with the current URI and `<C-R>;' with the URI of the hinted element.

-xss-auditor (bool)
-: Whether to enable the XSS auditor.
-This feature filters some kinds of reflective XSS attacks on vulnerable web sites.

 ## FILES
 {:#FILES}